darinz/DL/01_Math/15_information_theory.md

 **Code Annotations:**
 - Calculates and visualizes entropy for different distributions.
 - Shows how entropy changes with uniformity and skewness.
+- Avoids log(0) by removing zero probabilities (important for numerical stability).
+- **Try it:** Change the probabilities to see how entropy changes!

 ---